 Subluxation is an important entity of traumatic subaxial cervical spinal injuries.
 There is a varying degree of slippage of the body of one vertebra relative to the adjacent vertebra, owing to ligamentous injury and the jumped facets, with therefore a high predisposition for injury to the spinal cord.

 Road traffic accidents have been mostly implicated in the majority of cases of cervical subluxations.
 One study found motor vehicle collisions accountable in 51% of such cases, followed by fall-related injuries in 41% of such cohort.

 The acceleration/deceleration injury and the direct impact at the neck account for such subluxation.

 The traumatic subluxations accounted for 73/163 (44.78%) of cases among the cervical spinal injuries in a single tertiary care center.
 Most of these patients had Meyerding Type 1 subluxation (35.6%) and presented with the neurological status of the American Spinal Injury Association (ASIA) 'D' category.
 The most common location for the subluxation was at the C4/5 (28.76%) level.

 There is the interplay of various dynamic movements that can lead to multispectral patterns of associated injuries in conjunction with the cervical subluxations.
-The Allen and Ferguson classification system have categorized the principle loading forces with the resultant spinal injuries as:
+The Allen and Ferguson classification system has categorized the principle loading forces with the resultant spinal injuries as: